 First World War Indian War Diaries

 The only piece of information you will need to start your research is the soldier’s unit; without this the task is impossible.
+This information, at least for cavalry and infantry regiments, can be found on a soldier’s medals.
 Once you know which unit a soldier served with you’ll need to try to gather more information to see if you can work out when he served with them.
-Ask family members for any information available, including older relatives.
-Many of my clients call family in India or Pakistan to find out more.
-You should ask:
+Have a look at my page on Indian Army enlistment dates and if you’re researching an Indian officer e.g. Jemadar, Subadar etc. at the Indian Army List.
+Ask family members for any information available, especially older relatives.
+Many of my clients call family in India or Pakistan to find out more and you can ask the following questions:

 - Was he wounded?
 Some regiments only saw limited action and went years between battles.

 - Was he serving before the war broke out in 1914 or did he enlist afterwards?

 - Are there any letters or documents which could indicate where and when he served?

 It is possible that a soldier served with another regiment as part of a draft to replace casualties.
 Indian infantry regiments were linked with others to enable them to receive reinforcements when needed.
 Even in 1914 during mobilization, many regiments had to be brought up to strength with drafts from their linked battalions.
 As casualties mounted, linked regiments often proved incapable of supplying enough reinforcements and men were sent from a variety of units.